 Meet Romo and Fernando

 Romo and Fernando are amazing creatures to watch.
 Like children, they play hard, but need time to recharge before embarking on games on the water slide and in the pool.
 The two otters have very different personalities.
 Romo, who is distinct with a large area of white fur under his chin, is very curious.
 He may even swim up close to the window in his habitat to greet visitors.
-Fernando is a bit shyer, and takes a little longer to warm up.
+Fernando is a bit more shy and takes a little longer to warm up.

 Giant otters swim by propelling themselves with their powerful tails and flexing their long bodies.
 They have webbed feet, water-repellent fur to keep them dry and warm, and nostrils and ears that close in the water.

 Howler monkeys are indigenous to tropical South and Central America, and are the loudest of all monkeys.
 They call to let others know where their territory is, alerting them to stay away.
 The calls sound like a loud whooping bark or roar.

 Deep in the Sunken Forest of Faces of the Rainforest, visitors will see two Linne’s two-toed sloths.
-These much-loved animals spend almost all of their lives upside down even while eating, sleeping, mating, and giving birth.
+These much-loved animals spend almost all of their lives upside down, even while eating, sleeping, mating and giving birth.
 Imagine eating upside down!
-At the Zoo sloths, enjoy eating primate chow, tofu, strawberries, grapes, blueberries, apples, and pears.
+At the zoo, sloths enjoy eating primate chow, tofu, strawberries, grapes, blueberries, apples and pears.